J-Wengler/winter-internship-2017/README.md

 This repository contains codes that are/were written from my 1st to my 20th day of internship and short explanations of what I did during the internship at Gebze Technical University, supervised by Asst.
 Prof. Dr. Tunahan ÇAKIR from Bioengineering Department.

 ### Analyses and Reports
+Analyses were perfomed in Python and R, depend on the necessities.
+The final products are in (.ipynb) extension, jupyter notebooks to explain the analyses clearer.
+All of the analyses can be found in the `~/src` folder and the .html/.pdf files can be found in the `~/report` folder.
 - [x] [Distribution of Log Fold Change](https://github.com/hariesramdhani/winter-internship-2017/blob/master/src/Distribution%20of%20Log%20Fold%20Change.ipynb)
 - [x] [Proteomics Genes GO Enrichment Analysis](https://github.com/hariesramdhani/winter-internship-2017/blob/master/src/Proteomics%20Genes%20GO%20Enrichment%20Analysis.ipynb)
 - [x] [RNA-Seq Genes GO Enrichment Analysis](https://github.com/hariesramdhani/winter-internship-2017/blob/master/src/RNA-Seq%20Genes%20GO%20Enrichment%20Analysis.ipynb)